 Here are this week’s questions.

-Q: Would you date someone you’re not attracted to because they offer you financial security?
+Question: Would you date someone you’re not attracted to because they offer you financial security?

-Personally I couldn’t marry someone I didn’t love – particularly if they didn’t know I didn’t love them.
+Personally, I couldn’t marry someone I didn’t love – particularly if they didn’t know I didn’t love them.
 Big lies like that have a habit of coming back to bite us.

 And seeking financial security from a man is still a little 19th century, don’t you think?